 Bring your dog or cat to Siegen Lane Animal Clinic for a day of pampering!

-Our grooming services include baths, shave downs and trims, nail trims, ear cleaning, and anal gland expression.
+Our grooming services include baths, trims, nail trims, ear cleaning, and anal gland expression.
 Your furry friend will leave here looking and feeling great.

 Wellness & Vaccinations